tokamak-network/Tokamak-zk-EVM-playgrounds/packages/playground-hub/README.md

   - **Mac:** Drag `Docker.app` from the `Applications` folder to the trash.
   - (Be cautious when deleting Docker, as you won't be able to use other Docker-based programs!)
   - (For more details, refer to the uninstallation guide on the official Docker website.)
+- **Uninstalling CUDA (optional - if you no longer need GPU acceleration):**
+  - **Windows:** Go to `Settings` > `Apps` > `Installed Apps` list, find entries starting with "NVIDIA CUDA" and remove them.
+  - **Alternative:** Use the NVIDIA Control Panel to uninstall CUDA components.
+  - (Be cautious when removing CUDA, as other GPU-accelerated applications may need it!)
+  - (You can always reinstall CUDA later if needed for other applications or future use.)